Learning about Japanese culture, and Japan is an excellent way of developing your understanding of the martial art of

 For a more formal event, Japanese might wear haori and hakama, a half coat and divided skirt.
 The hakama is tied at the waist, over the kimono and ends near the ankle.
-Hakama were initially intended for men only, but today it is acceptable for women to wear them as well.
+Hakama were initially intended for men only, but today it is acceptable for women too.

 Happi is another type of traditional clothing, but it is not famous worldwide like the kimono.
 A happi (or happy coat) is a straight sleeved coat that is typically imprinted with the family crest, and was a common coat for firefighters to wear.

 Japan also has very different footwear.
 Tabi, an ankle high sock, is often worn with the kimono.
 Tabi are designed to be worn with geta a type of thonged footwear.
 Geta are sandals mounted on wooden blocks held to the foot by a piece of fabric that slides between the toes.

 The Japanese culture have a very sophisticated and refined cuisine.
-In recent years, Japanese food has become fashionable and popular in the USA, Europe and many other areas.
+In recent years, Japanese food has become fashionable and popular in the USA, Europe and other areas.

 Dishes such as sushi, tempura, and teriyaki are some of the foods that are commonly known.
 The healthy Japanese diet is often believed to be related to the longevity of Japanese people.